a-rashid-saaka/Jira-Service-Management/README.md

     - Task: For general work items.
     - Service Request: For IT requests
     - Incident: For IT or service disruptions.

+- Request Type: Choose the request type (e.g., Get IT Help)

 - Summary: Provide a concise title for the ticket (e.g., "Password Reset Needed").

-- Description: Add detailed information about the issue or request, including steps to reproduce (if applicable), expectations, and any relevant attachments or screenshots.
+- Description: Add detailed information about the issue or request, and include steps to reproduce (if applicable).

 - Priority: Set the priority level (e.g., High, Medium, Low).

-- Assignee: Specify the person responsible for the ticket or leave it unassigned for triage.

 <h4>IV.
 Customize Fields (if needed)</h4>

 - Add custom fields such as:
    - Components: Specify parts of the system affected (e.g., "Database").
    - Labels: Use tags for categorization (e.g., "Critical").
-   - Due Date: Set a deadline for the task.

 <h4>V. Attach Files (Optional)</h4>
 Use the Attach Files option to upload relevant screenshots, logs, or documents.